Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Generalized Mutual Information

 Since \eqref{eq:GMI-3} depends only on the ratio $\sigma^2/s$ one may as well set $s=1$.
 Thus, choosing $h=\tilde h$ and $\sigma^2=\tilde \sigma^2$ gives \eqref{eq:GMI-2}.

 Next, consider $Y_a = \tilde h X + \Zt$ where $\Zt\sim\mathcal{CN}(0,\tilde \sigma^2)$ is independent of $X$.
 We have

-In other words, the second-order statistics for the two channels with outputs $Y$ (the true channel output) and $Y_a $ are the same.
+In other words, the second-order statistics for the two channels with outputs $Y$ (the actual channel output) and $Y_a $ are the same.
 But the GMI \eqref{eq:GMI-2} is the mutual information $I(X;Y_a)$.
-Using \eqref{eq:GMI-identity} and \eqref{eq:GMI-3}, for any $s$, $h$ and $\sigma^2$ we thus have
+Using \eqref{eq:GMI-identity} and \eqref{eq:GMI-3}, for any $s$, $h$ and $\sigma^2$ we have

 and equality holds if $h=\tilde h$ and $\sigma^2/s=\tilde \sigma^2$. \end{proof}